 Training and multipurpose rooms

-Flexible layouts benefit from scalable AV systems, interactive displays, and easy content sharing to support presentations, workshops, and town halls.
+Flexible spaces require scalable AV systems, interactive displays, and easy content sharing to support a wide range of use cases.

 How much does conference room technology cost?